mathewcchin/Python-Projects/2D_shooting_game/readme.md

 # 2D Shooting Game: alien invasion
-A top view 2D shooting game.
+A top view 2D shooting game created using Python's Pygame Library.

 ## Overview
 * player controls a character that appears at the center of the screen.
-* player can move in four directions, controled by left, right, down and up arrow key
+* player can move in four directions, controlled by using arrow keys or WSAD keys.
 * player can aim and shoot by using mouse
 * player can choose different weapons from armory system, at beginning, player has a default hand gun
 * enemies (alien creatures) spawn at edges of the screen, and they will hunt the player down